gomods/athens/docs/content/install/install-on-google-cloud-run.md

 - Signed up for Google Cloud
 - Installed the [gcloud](https://cloud.google.com/sdk/install) command line tool
-- Installed the beta plugin for ghe gcloud command line tool ([this is how to set it up](https://cloud.google.com/run/docs/setup))
+- Installed the beta plugin for the gcloud command line tool ([this is how to set it up](https://cloud.google.com/run/docs/setup))
 - Created a (GCS) bucket for your go modules

 ### Setup a GCS Bucket